St. Paul, Minnesota

 Best of both worlds.

-As the more serious, slightly quieter city of the Twin Cities, St. Paul is more affordable, homier and more suburban, while just over the river from the bigger city amenities of Minneapolis.
-Meanwhile St. Paul has its own culture, great music, fun activities and an arts scene.
+As the more serious, slightly quieter city of the Twin Cities, St. Paul is more affordable, homier, and more suburban, while just over the river from the bigger city amenities of Minneapolis.
+Meanwhile, St. Paul has its own culture, great music, fun activities, and an arts scene.

 In the rising WFH culture, direct proximity to a business district drops in importance and St. Paul gets on more equal footing to Minneapolis.

 The climate might be changing, but snowy winters are a constant in St. Paul -- winter will be cold and it will snow.
 A lot.
 But the city knows its stuff, so streets get cleaned up fast and the snow is not that disruptive.
-Renters will want to make sure that the responsibility of snow shoveling is understood because those that do not clear their sidewalks can be fined.
+Renters will want to make sure that the responsibility of snow shoveling is understood because those who do not clear their sidewalks can be fined.

 Life is good

-St. Paul is a great city, with plenty to do, good schools and a decent cost of living.
+St. Paul is a great city, with plenty to do, good schools, and a decent cost of living.
 It’s also comfortable, with nice, easygoing people who are fairly hardy -- not shocking, given the tough winters.
 It has a growing downtown for socializing but it isn't trying to compete with Minneapolis on that account.
 If you are in the market for a city with serious commercial heat, look across the river (The Mississippi River largely divides the Twin Cities).
 St Paul is a great, comfortable place for adults/families looking to stay in at night and/or go to cozy neighborhood spots.
-If you need something more dramatic downtown Minneapolis is a short train, bus or ride away.
+If you need something more dramatic downtown Minneapolis is a short train, bus, or ride away.

 The economy in the area is very strong and relative to other major metros the commute times are negligible with 30 minutes or so considered significant.
-Living in St Paul in less expensive housing and commuting to Minneapolis by train or car will feel like a walk in the park for people from NY, Chicago, Atlanta or LA.
+Living in St Paul in less expensive housing and commuting to Minneapolis by train or car will feel like a walk in the park for people from NY, Chicago, Atlanta, or LA.

 Why You Should Move Here Now?